KenKundert/emborg/doc/configuring.rst

 Configuring
 ===========

-Settings files go in ~/.config/emborg.
+Typically the settings files go in the default location for configuration files on your system.
+On Linux systems, that location is ~/.config/emborg.
+Other systems use more awkward locations, so while *Emborg* creates initial versions in the default location, you are free to move them to ~/.config/emborg if you prefer.  *Emborg* always checks for the files in ~/.config/emborg if it exists before looking in the default location for your system.

 You need a shared settings file and then one file for each backup configuration you need.
 Except for :ref:`configurations` and :ref:`default_configuration` any setting may be placed in either the shared file or the configuration specific file.
 If a setting is found in both files, the version in the configuration specific file dominates.

 You can get a complete list of available configuration settings by running: